ANI2707/ANI2707/README.md

 # 💫 About Me:
 👋 Hi, I’m Aniket<br>👀 I’m interested in Coding<br>
 🌱 Looking for job opportunities to continue growing my experience with full stack development.<br>
-🌱 I’m currently learning AWS , Next Js and TypeScript.<br>
+🌱 I’m currently learning Next Js and TypeScript.<br>
 📫 How to reach me www.linkedin.com/in/aniket-bhosale-217a7a223<br>
 🌐 Portfolio [**🔗**](https://aniketio.netlify.app/)